sidharthv96/blog/content/posts/payment.md

 - Current account in Axis Bank
 - Transfer fund as USD using Wise.com (Do NOT use INR transfer as getting FIRC is close to impossible)
 - Zoho Invoice for Book keeping and GST
-- A good Chartred Accountant for all queries
+- A good Chartered Accountant for all queries

 # The easy way!